Young Professionals Network 2022-2023

 Previously, Daniel worked at the Center for International Private Enterprise, supporting economic development and anti-corruption programs in the Caucasus and Central Asia, and has interned with the Atlantic Council.
 He holds a bachelor’s degree from Tufts University, where he studied international relations and Middle Eastern studies.

-Jonathan Meyer is currently a Program Development Officer for MENA/Asia at Search for Common Ground, where he leads program development efforts for peacebuilding projects in Central Asia and Afghanistan.
-He is a recent M.A. graduate from Johns Hopkins University School of Advanced International Studies (SAIS), where he concentrated in conflict management and international economics with a minor in European and Eurasian Studies.
+Jonathan Meyer is currently a Presidential Management Fellow (Asylum Officer) with the Department of Homeland Security.
+Prior to this, he served as a program development officer for MENA/Asia at Search for Common Ground, where he led program development efforts for peacebuilding projects in Central Asia and Afghanistan.
+He holds an M.A. from Johns Hopkins University School of Advanced International Studies (SAIS), where he concentrated in conflict management and international economics with a minor in European and Eurasian Studies.
 He also co-founded the SAIS Caucasus and Central Asia Club, where he convened experts and government officials to discuss domestic and foreign policy in countries of the regions.

 Prior to his role at Search for Common Ground, Jonathan served as a Peace Corps volunteer in the Kyrgyz Republic, where he worked to improve English education at a school in Jalal-Abad province.
 He also previously worked at Oxus Society for Central Asian Affairs and the International Foundation for Electoral Systems (IFES), where he conducted research and supported management of democracy and governance programming, and worked as a Fulbright scholar in Hannover, Germany.
 He holds a bachelor’s degree from Miami University and speaks German, Kyrgyz, Turkish, and some Russian.